AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/engagement-path.md

 **Event Type:** The type of touchpoint (Session, CRM Campaign, CRM Event, CRM Task, Impression)

-**Bizible Touchpoint Position:** Touchpoint Position of the lead/contact
+**Buyer Touchpoint Position:** Touchpoint Position of the lead/contact

-**Bizible Attribution Touchpoint Position:** Bizible Attribution Touchpoint Position of the Opportunity
+**Buyer Attribution Touchpoint Position:** Buyer Attribution Touchpoint Position of the Opportunity

 **Touchpoint Date:** For online sources: date & time the engagement occurred.
 For offline events: date & time set in the Salesforce Campaign.
 For activities touchpoint: touchpoint date field being referenced in the activities configuration